3 Decision Table Examples and Use Cases

 Many companies use business rules to specify the design of rules they’re looking to develop and implement.
 However, more complex logic requires that organizations create quality business rules from the outset.
 That way, they avoid running into issues that could complicate their efforts to boost organizational efficiency.
 Decision tables help by allowing business users to model complex business scenarios in an easily understood format.

-Decision tables are structural representations of conditional logic used to define business rules.
+Decision tables and decision trees are structural representations of conditional logic used to define business rules.
 Each table contains a list of tasks outlining different conditions.
 They highlight what causes a rule to trigger, the action to take, and the effect of that decision.
 Software testers use decision tables to determine the reactions to expect from a system based on various input combinations.

 By designing an input table, you can figure out how different inputs result in various outputs.
 For that reason, decision tables are also called cause-effect tables.
 In addition, decision tables aid in test design by helping testers figure out different combinations of inputs and software states that use business rules.